dbrgn/chicken-coop/README.md

-# Chicken Door
+# Chicken Door / Chicken Cam

-An automated door for our chicken coop.
+An automated door for our chicken coop, plus a Raspberry Pi that livestreams two cameras to the browser using WebRTC.

 ## How it works